Ilaje: Tourism

 Ilaje Local Government is a national tourist attraction with a shore line of about 180 km in Nigeria.

 Numerous developments in water transportation and house construction on partially or completely flooded areas are also veritable tourist attraction.
-Lekki Peninsula in Lagos State to Ilaje Local Government along the Atlantic Coast is about 30kilometres when proposes coastal road from Lagos is completed.
+Lekki Peninsula in Lagos State to Ilaje Local Government along the Atlantic Coast is about 30 km when proposes coastal road from Lagos is completed.
 On road, Igbokoda to Lagos is less than three hours drive through part of Benin.
 Shagamu and later Lagos Ibadan expressways.
 It is possible to supervise business in Igbokoda while resident in Lagos.

 Visitors to the main beach of the Local Government Headquarters (Igbokoda) reveals a sculpture of a fisherman.
 Also present at the main beach are hundreds of decorated ferry boats as though preparing for a boat race frusta.

 Numerous cultural/traditional activities and mementos abound in the Local Government Area.
-For instance the Ayelala Shrine, which exist at a river junction called “It a Ayelala”, is only a few kilometers from the Local Government Headquarters.
-Ayelala is a powerful and widely respected goddess because of its capacity and wizards caught up in the clutches of Ayelala are known to confess their sins in the open.
+For instance the Ayelala Shrine, which exist at a river junction called “Ita Ayelala”, is only a few kilometres from the Local Government Headquarters.
+Ayelala is a widely revered goddess because of her supposed ability to expose the sins or wrongdoings of people.